What assumptions will guide your continuity planning going forward?

 - Is everyone aware that there is a plan and how to access it?
 Have you trained people on it?

-- When's that last time you actually took the plan out and tested it?
+- When's the last time you actually took the plan out and tested it?
 Has it been more than six months?

 - Have the component plans been tested as well?
 How often?